Strip packing problem: Variants

 In the general strip packing problem, the structure of the packing is irrelevant.

 However, there are applications that have explicit requirements on the structure of the packing.
-One of these requirements is to be able to cut the items from the strip by horizontal or vertical edge to edge cuts.
+One of these requirements is to be able to cut the items from the strip by horizontal or vertical edge-to-edge cuts.

 Packings that allow this kind of cutting are called guillotine packing.

 Hardness

 The strip packing problem contains the bin packing problem as a special case when all the items have the same height 1.

-For this reason, it is strongly NP-hard and there can be no polynomial time approximation algorithm, which has an approximation ratio smaller than $3/2$ unless $P = NP$.
+For this reason, it is strongly NP-hard, and there can be no polynomial time approximation algorithm that has an approximation ratio smaller than $3/2$ unless $P = NP$.

 Furthermore, unless $P = NP$, there cannot be a pseudo-polynomial time algorithm that has an approximation ratio smaller than $5/4$, which can be proven by a reduction from the strongly NP-complete 3-partition problem.

 Note that both lower bounds $3/2$ and $5/4$ also hold for the case that a rotation of the items by 90 degrees is allowed.